Religion becomes a dark and dangerous tool in the wrong hands.

 But what I do believe in, most strongly, is inclusivity.
 I read the Psalms now and then and attend church (occasionally!) for beauty and inspiration.
 I am currently practicing Vierne’s Messe Solennelle for a concert in March at a local Catholic Church (even though I was brought up as a Protestant in the Church of England).
 The historical Jesus ( at least as reflected in the Christian Gospels) is my idea of a good egg.
 A very good egg.

 But I am also a modern man.
 A strong believer in science and looking forward.
 I do not believe it useful to look backwards to a non existent golden age.
 I do not believe in Jean Jacque Rousseaus Noble Savage.
 Or was it Dryden’s?
 I do not believe in nonsensical dogma.
 The Fall!
 The Trinity!
 The Divinity of Christ!
 It was a very different era, first Century Rome.
 We should not be bound by the superstitions early Christians chose to amuse themselves with.

 Goodness, decency, right thinking yes.
 The Lake of Gehenna, The Fall, Eternal Damnation – get a life.

 I detest extremism in any form.
 Be it in Islam, Christianity or indeed in any sector of our fractured global society.

-I was at an evangelical wedding in the Summer and was disturbed by the exclusive nature of some of the guests and clergy.
-“We Christians” seemed to be their attitude and they even used their own curious language, in that they attributed non standard meanings to many words they cared to use in their sermon.
-A wife had to obey a husband apparently – although the clergyman argued that in their interpretation “obey” didn’t mean “obey” at all.
+I am disturbed by the exclusive nature of some clergy.
+“We Christians” seems to be their attitude and they even use their own curious language, in that they attribute non standard meanings to many words they care to use in their sermons.
+A wife has to “obey” a husband apparently – although the clergy argue that in their interpretation “obey” doesn’t mean “obey” at all.
+What then does it mean?
 Curiouser and curiouser cried Alice.